mola73/LED-snakes/README.md

 Place winner announcement on Gui: Announcing the winner at the end of the game on the GUI will be a better of ending the game instead of the threads stoping and freezing the screen.
-Increase restrictions: Making more rules on the game such as increasing the different types of food and different types of points.
+Increase restrictions: Make more rules on the game such as increasing the different types of food and different types of points.
 Perhaps implementing an acceleration feature for the snakes might be an interesting thing to add.

 New Features:
 1. Accelerations option.
 2. Energy Level bar.